Peter Schmeichel: Sporting CP

 Schmeichel decided to leave English football at the end of the 1998–99 season, as the gruelling 60-game season, which came with playing with a successful club, was threatening to undermine his high standards at the age of 36.
-Seeking a slower pace of football, he moved to Sporting CP, where he signed a two-year contract.
+Seeking a slower pace of football, he moved to Sporting CP in Lisbon, where he signed a two-year contract.
 In his first season with the club, he won the 1999–2000 Primeira Liga title, putting an end to the team's 18 years without a championship.
 At the end of the 1999–2000 season, Schmeichel and Sporting CP agreed to terminate his contract with a free transfer back to Manchester United verbally agreed.
 However, Sir Alex Ferguson called the deal off due to turning an eye to the "future", Fabien Barthez.
 The contract issue with Sporting CP was quickly resolved and he continued for a second season in Portugal.

 His second year with Sporting was the first time in 14 years, since his Hvidovre days, that Schmeichel's club had finished below second place in the league.
 Schmeichel stated his wish to activate a contract option of a further year at Sporting in January 2001, but eventually decided to leave the club when his contract expired in June 2001.